 Key issue #7.5 and #7.6 refer to permanent identifiers.
 It is for discussion whether it is really only the permanent identifiers, for which the interfaces shall be secured and which shall be transferred on a need by need base.
 It is suggested to rewrite the 2 key issues such that they do not only apply to permanent identifiers but also to temporary identifiers.

 pCR

-5.7.3.5 Key issue #7.5: Transmitting permanent identifiers in secure interface
+5.7.3.5 Key issue #7.5: Transmitting subscription identifiers in secure interface

 5.7.3.5.1 Key issue details